Advice for Pre-Vets

 f you think you might be too old to apply, reconsider.
 Did you take a different career path but veterinary medicine is gnawing at you?
 This article might be of interest, "Why It is Never Too Late to Go to Vet School" on VetSTREET.com.

-For now, I'll focus on undergraduates, but will be adding more sections later.
+For now, I'll focus on current undergraduates but will add more sections later.

 As an undergraduate, take advantage of all of the resources offered at your college, including volunteering and pre-vet advising.